 Give your app a name (e.g.: PowerShell-Services) and enter a sign-on URL.
 User http://localhost for this URL and click “Create”.

 Select the previously created app, select “Keys” and go on: Enter a name, select an expiration time and save the configuration: Important: copy your key directly after saving it:

 Also, copy the application id for later use:

 And last: copy the tenant id from your Azure Active Directory by selecting it and click on “Properties”:

 You have all the data you need to logon unattended now:

 Give the right permissions

-In my case I will use this single app/service principal to shut down and deallocate every VM in my Azure subscription (this can be differing in your case and can be a security breach if another user gets the logon data from your PowerShell script).
+In my case, I will use this single app/service principal to shut down and deallocate every VM in my Azure subscription (this can be different in your case and can be a security breach if another user gets the logon data from your PowerShell script).
 To give the app the right to work with VM I added in on subscription level: Select Subscriptions -> subscription -> Access Control (IAM) -> Add

 Role: Virtual Machine Contributor*